 Most of us won’t wake up happy every day, grinning from ear to ear.
 Not even after the checklist is complete, or we quit our jobs and retire to Bora Bora.

 So go back to the question: What moment made you feel most alive this year?

 Why should we ask ourselves this?
 Because life isn’t meant to be a checklist.
 In fact, checking off our goals is not as important as the journey we take to achieve them.

 We can step through the motions from Point A (birth) to Point B (death) without feeling alive.
 We can fulfill our obligations and responsibilities without joy or excitement.

 But we should not take our limited time for granted.
 We must pinpoint the moments that make us feel most alive and recreate them as often as possible.

 Reevaluate Your Journey

 Sometimes the burdens of life keep us trapped in a place of unhappiness.
-We continue to go to work to pay the bills for the life we thought we wanted to live.
+We continue to go to work to pay the bills that provide the life we thought we wanted to live.

-When you reflect on the past year ask yourself, “Are these the goals I want to pursue?
-Is this checklist worth completing or are there elements that should be removed?”
+When you reflect on the past year, ask yourself, “Are these the goals I want to pursue?
+Is this checklist worth completing, or are there elements that I should remove?”